EPFL-ENAC/SBER-FlowCytometryClustering/README.md

     * `Clustering-new-models.ipynb` which is used to tuned the state-of-the-art clustering algorithms like FlowSOM and FlowGrid.
     * `Exploratory.ipynb` and `Exploratory-labeled-data.ipynb` which were used to explore the different files and distributions.
     * `Clustering-evaluation.ipynb` is the file which evaluated the high dimensional algorithms on all the different files
-    * `Supervised.ipynb` which is used to create supervised models and test them
+    * `Supervised.ipynb` which is used to create supervised models and test them.
+At the end if this file, you will also find how to save and load models in order to avoid retraining them.
     * `Supervised-tuning.ipynb` which is used to tune all the different models and find the best train set.

 ## Authors